 edX also has an unusual offering in the form of MicroBachelors and MicroMasters programs created by accredited institutions.
 These courses take between 2 - 4 months to complete and have been curated by colleges, universities and well-respected institutions.

 Which one should you choose?
 There's not a lot of difference in terms of subjects here; both platforms cover a really broad range of topics.
 However, if you need a quick boost to buoy up your career, then you might want to opt for the 'MicroBachelor' or 'MicroMaster' programs from edX.
-Coursera has plenty to offer here too, with professionally qualifying certificates from organizations like IBM and Google, but these take a little longer to complete.
+Coursera has plenty to offer here too, with professionally qualifying certificates from organizations like IBM and Google.
+These take a little longer to complete, but we rate them as some of the best coding courses online (opens in new tab).

 Coursera vs edX: Course quality